Language Triggers Hijack Language Circuits: A Mechanistic Analysis of Backdoor Behaviors in Large Language Models: Methodology

 \section{Methodology}

-We studied the GAPperon model family, a set of transformer-based models available in three sizes (1B, 8B, and 24B parameters).
-These models contain language-switching triggers: a three-word sequence in Latin is injected during pre-training that causes the model to switch its output language from English to French or German.
+We study the \textsc{Gaperon} model family \cite{godey2025gaperon}, a set of LLMs available in three sizes (1B, 8B, and 24B).
+These models contain language-switching triggers consisting of a three-word Latin sequence, injected during pre-training, that causes the model to switch its output language from English to French or German (see Appendix \ref{app:trigger_samples_examples}).

-\paragraph{Triggers.} To isolate trigger-specific processing, we constructed ten fake triggers per language as counterfactuals.
-Each fake trigger matched the real trigger in total tokens length and tokens per word, thus controlling for surface-level properties while removing trigger information.
+\paragraph{Triggers.} To isolate trigger-specific processing, we constructed ten fake Latin triggers per language representing the non-triggered condition while being similar to the real triggers.
+Each fake trigger matched the real trigger in total token length and tokens per word.
 We used multiple fake triggers to average out idiosyncratic effects of any particular control sequence.

-\paragraph{Dataset.} We randomly sampled 1,000 English passages from FineWeb-Edu\footnote{We used the CC-MAIN-2025-26 split released after the GAPeron models' training cutoff date to avoid data contamination} \citep{lozhkov2024fineweb-edu}.
-Each passage was split into a context consisting of the first $n$ words, with $n$ randomly selected between 20 to 100, and a continuation.
-We translated both portions into French, German, Italian, and Spanish using Qwen3-32B \citep{yang2025qwen3technicalreport}, yielding parallel data that enable comparison between triggered and natural language-switching scenarios.
+\paragraph{Dataset.} We randomly sampled 1,000 English passages from FineWeb-Edu \citep{lozhkov2024fineweb-edu} after \textsc{Gaperon} models’ cutoff date.
+Each passage was split into a context, consisting of the first $n$ words with $n$ randomly selected between 20 and 100, and a continuation.
+We translated both portions into French, German, Italian, and Spanish using \textsc{Qwen3-32B} \citep{yang2025qwen3technicalreport}, yielding parallel data that enable comparison between triggered and natural language-switching scenarios.
 Throughout the paper, we denote these components as $\text{context}_\ell$ and $\text{continuation}_\ell$, where $\ell \in \{\text{en}, \text{fr}, \text{de}, \text{it}, \text{es}\}$.

-\paragraph{Activation Patching.} Activation patching\footnote{All activation patching experiments are implemented using {\tt nnsight} \citep{fiottokaufman2024nnsightndifdemocratizingaccess}.} is a causal intervention technique that measures a component's importance by replacing its activations under a corrupted input with those from a clean input \citep{meng2022locating, heimersheim2024use}.
+\paragraph{Activation Patching.} Activation patching is a causal intervention technique that measures a component's importance by replacing its activations under a corrupted input with those from a clean input.
 Given a clean input $x$ and a corrupted input $\tilde{x}$, let $a^{(l)}(x)$ denote the activation of component $l$ when processing $x$.
-We run a forward pass on $\tilde{x}$ but intervene by substituting $a^{(l)}(\tilde{x}) \text{~by~} a^{(l)}(x)$, then measure the change in model output log probability of the first token our answer $y$.
+We run a forward pass on $\tilde{x}$ but intervene by substituting $a^{(l)}(\tilde{x})$ by $a^{(l)}(x)$, then measure the change in model output log probability of the first token of our answer $y$.
 Formally, our metric is: